Infernum1/fileorg/README.md

-# Rust File Organizer
+# File Organizer

-Rust File Organizer is a command-line utility written in Rust that organizes files in a directory based on their types (extensions) into respective subdirectories.
+File Organizer is a command-line utility written in Rust that organizes files in a directory based on their types (extensions) into respective subdirectories.

 ## Feature